 Sébastien Camboulive likes to play with ambiguities.
 He finds nothing so boring as a facile photographic work.
-His finished images always give one the impression of something paradoxical, whether it be works such as Spirale or La Limite Pluie Neige, or his series Ceux du Plateau and La Ronde.
+His finished images always give one the impression of something paradoxical, whether it be works such as Spirale or La Limite Pluie Neige, or his series Ceux du Plateau, La Ronde or Contiguïté.
 In them, he pursues his investigation into the domains of representation.
 But he is currently focusing his research on portraits.
 By deconstructing photographic procedures, Camboulive forces the viewer to question his own relationship to the real.

 Musée d'Art et d'Archéologie, Aurillac

 Fonds d'art Clermont Communauté